TempestAethel/Academic/Summary/Neural Network.md

--Neural Networks Overview
+- Neural Networks Overview

-*Definition: Neural networks are a type of artificial intelligence designed to process data in a manner inspired by the human brain's structure.
+* Definition: Neural networks are a type of artificial intelligence designed to process data in a manner inspired by the human brain's structure.
 They are integral to deep learning, which is a subset of machine learning.
 Neural networks consist of interconnected nodes or "neurons" organized in layers, which allows them to learn and adapt by processing vast amounts of data and improving their performance over time.

-*Importance: Neural networks are crucial because they enable computers to make decisions and predictions with minimal human intervention.
+* Importance: Neural networks are crucial because they enable computers to make decisions and predictions with minimal human intervention.
 They excel at learning complex, nonlinear relationships within data, which allows them to handle and interpret intricate patterns.
 For instance, neural networks can understand various ways of asking a question, recognize that two different sentences have the same intent, or discern that a place and a person’s name are different types of entities.

 *Applications:
 Neural networks have a broad range of applications across different industries: